 The answer is simple: More control over your workspace and your end product, with easy access to a wide range of functions.

 Dreamweaver wants to take over your whole screen.
 Rapidweaver makes it difficult to get to your code.
-WordPress, Movable Type, and Ghost require installing a lot of files, setting up a MySQL database, and constrain you in a million different ways in exchange for what it gives you.
+WordPress, Movable Type, and Ghost require installing a lot of files, and setting up a database, and then they constrain you in a million different ways in exchange for what they give you.
 And, unless you have a great host, WordPress pages will load a lot more slowly than static site pages.
 Static site generators serve pages quickly, but offer you the developer no good way to check syntax or links, and you have two versions of your site on your disk.
-Atom and Bracket and Sublime 2 and TextMate are like shiny objects for the easily distracted.
+Atom and Bracket and Nova and Sublime 2 are like shiny objects for the easily distracted.
 In addition, each makes you add a bunch of plug-ins (which can be a really pain in the neck) to get a fraction of the features of BBEdit.
 Komodo IDE is more than most persons need. gedit and vim have steep learning curves, and while flexible and extensible don’t bring as much to the table as BBEdit.

 The down side is that there are some features in Dreamweaver that are nice (see the section on Dreamweaver), and some of the functions offered by WordPress and static site generators (TOCs, etc) you will have to handle manually in BBEdit.

 It’s no secret that anything man-made is a compromise, but with BBEdit, you give up the least for what you get, and you’ll be working in an environment that needs no external helpers for you to accomplish your tasks, unless you have external files such as images, PDFs, audio/video files, etc., and those almost always require an external program of some sort no matter what.
 If an external program or utility would make your life easier, you are not locked into any specific one … you can choose whichever one you want.
 You will even have the ability to create your own utilities, both through setting up work flows and through programming using a number of different languages.
-If you don’t own a copy of BBEdit, you can download a free trial version, or get your feet wet with Bare Bone’s stripped down version, Textwrangler, which is free.
+If you don’t own a copy of BBEdit, you can download a free trial version, or get your feet wet with Bare Bone’s free stripped down version.
+However, the paid version is reasonably priced, unlike most of the competition.

 The online and PDF documentation that come with BBEdit do a great job of giving you an idea of what BBEdit can do, and how to use the individual features.